ros2/rmw_zenoh/docs/design.md

 A ROS 2 Publisher publishes messages calling the Zenoh `put` operation with:

-* the key expression mapped from the topic
+* the key expression mapped from the topic name
 * the serialized message
 * an attachment containing a sequence number, a source timestamp and publisher GID.
 It is encoded as such:
   * 8 bytes for the sequence number (int64_t), encoded as a little-endian
   * 8 bytes for the timestamp (number of ns since UNIX EPOCH as int64_t), encoded as a little-endian
   * 1 byte for the length of the publisher GID (currently always 16)
-  * 16 bytes for the publisher GID (array of 16 buint8_tytes)
+  * 16 bytes for the publisher GID (array of 16 int8_t)

 ### Related RMW APIs